Hassan-1991/ORFan_genomics/README.md

-Codes used for analyzing RNA-seq and Ribo-Seq data in the forthcoming manuscript, "Imported, not Invented, Genes Prevail among E. coli ORFans", uz-Zaman and Ochman.
+Codes used for analyzing genomic data in the forthcoming manuscript, "Imported, not Invented, Genes Prevail among E. coli ORFans", uz-Zaman and Ochman.

 Order in which the scripts are to be executed: